How fast the omicron variant is spreading in the world

 The variant detected in November is showing the potential in some places to overtake delta as the dominant version of the coronavirus

-In the worldwide chart of coronavirus variants above, the red omicron appears at the top right corner in the last few weeks.
+In the worldwide chart of coronavirus variants below, the red omicron appears at the top right corner in the last few weeks.
 The giant blue delta spread began a year ago and covered the world by summer.
 Omicron is likely to take over even faster.
+This chart represents countries where genomic sequences are publicly released, so some large countries are not included.

-The charts below show the monthly mix of coronavirus variants in a selection of countries that currently have high levels of omicron.
+The charts below show the mix of coronavirus variants in a selection of countries that currently have high levels of omicron.
+To capture the latest trends, this map uses three-week periods with the most recent ending last Saturday.
+In any country, the genomic sequences may be concentrated within a particular outbreak, or may miss some outbreaks, so it is not necessarily representative of the country as a whole.

 Countries where omicron is most prominent